 You could hear this question in any interview… whether it’s an entry-level position or a Director job: “What are some of your leadership experiences?”

-I’m going to give you some quick and easy guidelines to make sure you give a GREAT answer that stands out and makes them think “yes, this is the person we should hire!”
+I’m going to give you the 3 steps to make sure you give a GREAT interview answer that stands out and makes them think “yes, this is the person we should hire!”

 There are a couple guidelines to keep in mind.
-You want to pick examples of leadership that follow these 3 guidelines:
+You want to pick leadership examples that follow these 3 guidelines:

 What does this mean?
 If you’re applying for a Customer Service Supervisor job, and you’ve had some leadership experience in other customer service roles, you should absolutely share that!
 That’s much more relevant than leadership on a sports team, in school, etc.